 On 13 January 2016, IASB issued the new leasing standard which will replace IAS 17 Leases, IFRIC 4 Determining Whether an Arrangement Contains a Lease, SIC 15 Operating Leases - Incentives, and SIC 27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease and consequently changes to IAS 40 Investment Properties.
 IFRS 16 Leases eliminates the current dual accounting model for lessees, which distinguishes between on-balance sheet finance leases and off-balance sheet operating leases.
 Instead, there is a single, on-balance sheet accounting model that is similar to current finance lease accounting.
 Lessor accounting remains similar to current practice.
-The standard is effective for annual periods beginning on or after 1 January 2019.
+IFRS 16 is effective for annual periods beginning on or after 1 January 2019, with early adoption permitted provided that an entity also adopts IFRS 15 Revenue from Contracts with Customers.
 The Group is assessing the potential impact on its consolidated financial statements resulting from the application of IFRS 16.